Many of the dedicated staff members of Comet Bay College give up their personal time after school to run FREE Clubs and Groups for the students.

 Organised by Mr Olsson

 This group is for students interested in Mechatronics and real world robotics

-Chess is a game of the ages, and for all ages: playing chess helps to improve your memory, concentration, planning and thinking skills.
-Most important of all, though, is that chess is fun!
+Chess is a game for all ages.
+Playing chess helps to improve your memory, concentration, planning and thinking skills.
+Most important of all though, is that chess is fun!
 We know from numerous studies that playing chess improves the social skills, spatial skills, numerical abilities, verbal aptitude, creative thinking, problem solving and reasoning skills of students.
 Sounds interesting?
 Then come and join the Comet Bay College Chess Club.

-Interested students from all years are welcome to participate in this lunchtime activity.
-The aim of the Chess Club is simple: whether you want to simply learn how to play, or improve your level of proficiency, then please come and join us every Tuesday and Thursday lunchtime in Room 504 (next to the Library).
+Interested students from all years are welcome to participate.
+The aim of the Chess Club is simple: whether you want to simply learn how to play, or improve your level of proficiency, then please come and join us.

 Organised by Hari Chilapa